36th Anniversary of Organisation of Eastern Caribbean States (OECS)

 In our quest for development and the modernization of our societies, we have to navigate difficult, sometimes hostile terrain.
 The Revised Treaty of Basseterre provides us with the means to do so, by way of deeper economic integration and more extensive functional cooperation.

-In our international relations, we are witnessing changes in the administration of some of our traditional partners, of note being the United States, United Kingdom and France.
+In our international relations, we are witnessing changes in the administration of some of our traditional partners, of note being the United States, the United Kingdom and France.
 Moreover, the United Kingdom, a strong Caribbean partner, will be withdrawing from the European Union at a time when our Member States will be involved in negotiating a successor to the Cotonou Agreement which has governed development cooperation between the European Union and the African, Caribbean and Pacific Group of States since 2000.

-In this climate of uncertainty, the OECS is called upon to re-engage our partner countries and organisations in an attempt to secure the continuation of our long established relationships and to deepen existing bonds in mutually beneficial ways.
-At the same time we recognize that we must assert ourselves internationally and extend our diplomatic outreach to new partners who pursue common objectives and adopt principles which are consistent with those of the OECS.
-In all instances we must ensure that we design new partnership arrangements which take cognizance of our peculiar characteristics and needs as small island developing states.
+In this climate of uncertainty, the OECS is called upon to re-engage our partner countries and organisations in an attempt to secure the continuation of our long-established relationships and to deepen existing bonds in mutually beneficial ways.
+At the same time, we recognize that we must assert ourselves internationally and extend our diplomatic outreach to new partners who pursue common objectives and adopt principles which are consistent with those of the OECS.
+In all instances, we must ensure that we design new partnership arrangements which take cognizance of our peculiar characteristics and needs as small island developing states.

 With respect to the environment, we face myriad challenges which are linked to climate change and which threaten our very existence as countries.
 We witness the continued rise in temperatures and sea levels, unprecedented rainfall patterns, more intense storms and drought conditions.
-Combating climate change and increasing our resilience must therefore be high on the agenda of the OECS.
+Combating climate change and increasing our resilience must, therefore, be high on the agenda of the OECS.

 Security is yet another major concern for our region.
 While integration and the free movement of people, capital and goods may foster economic gain, they also have the potential to increase our vulnerability.
-We must work to enhance the security of our single space, to combat cross border crime and to guard against the threat posed by the spread of intolerance and extremism.
+We must work to enhance the security of our single space, to combat cross-border crime and to guard against the threat posed by the spread of intolerance and extremism.

 In all of our responses, the development of our people is pivotal.
 Our citizens should be able to function as social and economic actors within a truly single OECS space and to use that area to launch themselves into the international arena.
 In order to achieve this, singular effort must be made to design education systems which support market demands, which maximize the use of modern technologies and which, ultimately, produce wholesome OECS citizens.

 The landscape is perpetually shifting.
-In order to remain relevant, the OECS must be anticipatory and nimble, furnishing Member States with the mechanisms for growth and sustained development which, individually, they cannot provide for themselves.
+In order to remain relevant, the OECS must be anticipatory and nimble, furnishing the Member States with the mechanisms for growth and sustained development which, individually, they cannot provide for themselves.

 Fellow citizens, as we move forward with our integration agenda we encourage everyone to be full participants and owners of our OECS.
-Through our joint efforts, we can consolidate our economic union achievements, elaborate the legal and institutional architecture necessary for people and businesses to move freely; for ideas to co-mingle and cross fertilize; for innovation to flourish and, in the language of the Revised Treaty of Basseterre, for the OECS to ‘build on our common history for the benefit of our peoples’.
+Through our joint efforts, we can consolidate our economic union achievements, elaborate the legal and institutional architecture necessary for people and businesses to move freely; for ideas to co-mingle and cross-fertilize; for innovation to flourish and, in the language of the Revised Treaty of Basseterre, for the OECS to ‘build on our common history for the benefit of our peoples’.

 We must act now; we must act decisively.